 The MEEP Lab has run the annual Sydney Phylogenetics Workshop at the University of Sydney since 2010.
 This workshop provides an introduction to phylogenetic trees, evolutionary models, phylogenetic methods, maximum likelihood, Bayesian inference, molecular dating, and phylogenomics.

-The 16th annual Sydney Phylogenetics Workshop will be held in 2025 at the University of Sydney.
+The 16th annual Sydney Phylogenetics Workshop was held on 26–27 June 2025 at the University of Sydney.

 Evolutionary analysis using PAML